cynthiaklauber/intro-to-coding-with-python/session-01-install/README.md

     1. Run `pip install jupyter`
 1. Write hello world program in a Jupyter Notebook <!-- TODO: put instructions here -->
 1. Write hello world program in VSCode <!-- TODO: put instructions here -->

-## Bonus

-1. Try updating the terminal to look the way you want
-1. Install plugins for VSCode
-    1. Atom Keymap - I recommend this so that we can be using the same keyboard shortcuts
-    1. Live Share - this could come in handy later
-    1. Python - syntax highlighting etc
-    1. vscode-icons - makes files easier to differentiate by type

-## Questions

 ## Concepts